British Rail Research Division: Reforms and privatisation

-In 1986 finance for the division was moved from the board to the operating divisions.
+In 1986, finance for the division was moved from the board to the operating divisions.
 Thus emphasis shifted from pure research to problem solving.
-In 1989, BR Research became a self-contained unit working under contract to British Rail and other customers, and the way was open for privatisation.
+During 1989, BR Research became a self-contained unit working under contract to British Rail and other customers, and the route was open for privatisation.

-When British Rail was sold into private ownership, the Research Division (which had become "BR Research Limited") was bought by AEA Technology in 1996.
+When British Rail was sold into private ownership during the 1990s, the Research Division (which had become "BR Research Limited") was bought by AEA Technology in 1996.
 The resulting business, "AEA Technology Rail", was subsequently sold in 2006 to a venture capital company and became DeltaRail Group.
 Transmark, the consultancy arm, was sold to Halcrow to become Halcrow Transmark.

 A somewhat dated display of material relating to the work of the Division was maintained in the Derby Industrial Museum.